LittleSaya/vulkan-tutorial.saya.pw/docs/en/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 ```

 The first three parameters specify which semaphores to wait on before execution
-begins and in which stage(s) of the pipeline to wait.
+begins and in which stage(s) of the pipeline to wait （在 Pipeline 的哪一个阶段等待哪个 Semaphore ）.
 We want to wait with
 writing colors to the image until it's available, so we're specifying the stage
 of the graphics pipeline that writes to the color attachment.
 That means that
 theoretically the implementation can already start executing our vertex shader